 Read the review of second story KHAUFNAAK JANGAL.

-That concludes the review for third story of Jasoosi Duniya Series.
+That concludes the review for Tijori Ka Raaz, the fourth and last story of Issue 1 Jasoosi Duniya Series.
 What do others feels about this one?